Truncation and the induction theorem: Main Results: Bounded Derived Categories, Truncation, and the Induction Theorem

-1) If $W\cdot(\Lambda\cap p\mathbb{Y)}\cap\mathbb{X}^{+}\subseteq\Gamma,$ then $\mbox{RInd}_{B}^{G}$ takes $D_{triv}(Dist(B)_{\Lambda})$ into $D^{b,f} (Dist(G)_{\Gamma})\subseteq D^{b}(block(G))$.
+(1) If $(W\cdot(\Lambda\cap p\mathbb{Y}))\cap\mathbb{X}^{+}\subseteq\Gamma,$ then $\RInd_{B}^{G}$ takes $D_{triv}(Dist(B)_{\Lambda})$ into $D^{b,f} (Dist(G)_{\Gamma})\subseteq D^{b}(block(G))$.

-2) If $W\cdot\Gamma\cap p\mathbb{Y}\subseteq\Lambda$, then the strict image of $\mbox{RInd}_{B}^{G}D_{triv}(Dist(B)_{\Lambda})$ $\subseteq D^{b}(block(G))$ contains $D^{b,f}(Dist(G)_{\Gamma})$. \end{proposition}
+(2) If $W\cdot\Gamma\cap p\mathbb{Y}\subseteq\Lambda$, then the strict image of $\RInd_{B}^{G}D_{triv}(Dist(B)_{\Lambda})$ $\subseteq D^{b}(block(G))$ contains $D^{b,f}(Dist(G)_{\Gamma})$. \end{proposition}

 \begin{proof} Consider a complex $M$ representing an object $[M]$ in $D_{triv} (Dist(B)_{\Lambda})\subseteq D_{triv}(B)$.
-To prove $\mbox{RInd}_{B}^{G}$ $[M]$ belongs to $D^{b,f}(Dist(G)_{\Gamma})\,,$ it suffices, by standard truncation methods\ \cite{BBD82}), to take $M$ concentrated in a single cohomological degree, which may taken to be $0,$ and isomorphic to its cohomology. \ Thus, $M$ has a finite filtration with sections one dimensional\ $B-$modules, each identified with a weight $py\in\Lambda\cap p\mathbb{Y.}$ Without loss, $M$ is itself one dimensional, identifying with such a $py.$ As is well known, there is a unique dominant weight $\gamma$ in $W\cdot py$, which must belong to $\Gamma$ when the hypothesis of 1) holds. \ (A verification is included in the proof of the lemma below.) \ By Andersen's strong linkage theory (available in \cite{Ja03}), each composition factor of any cohomology group of $\mbox{RInd}_{B}^{G}$ $[M]$ must then have highest weight $\lambda\leq\gamma$ (even in the strong linkage order).
-Thus, $\lambda$ belongs to the poset ideal $\Gamma.$ This proves assertion 1).
+To prove $\RInd_{B}^{G}$ $[M]$ belongs to $D^{b,f}(Dist(G)_{\Gamma})\,,$ it suffices, by standard truncation methods\ \cite{BBD82}, to take $M$ concentrated in a single cohomological degree, which may be taken to be $0$.
+Thus, $M$ has a finite filtration with sections one dimensional\ $B-$modules, each identified with a weight $py\in\Lambda\cap p\mathbb{Y.}$ Without loss, $M$ is itself one dimensional, identifying with such a $py$.
+As is well known, there is a unique dominant weight $\gamma$ in $W\cdot py$ (a verification is included in the proof of Lemma \ref{lem6} below), which must belong to $\Gamma$ when the hypothesis of (1) holds.
+By Andersen's strong linkage theory (available in \cite{Ja03}), each composition factor of any cohomology group of $\RInd_{B}^{G}$ $[M]$ must then have highest weight $\lambda\leq\gamma$ (even in the strong linkage order).
+Thus, $\lambda$ belongs to the poset ideal $\Gamma.$ This proves assertion (1).